Understanding Backup and Restore

 From a full backup, users restore using the kots CLI or the admin console as indicated in the following table:

 |Full restore||Restores the Replicated admin console and the application.||Replicated kots CLI|

 |Partial restore||Restores the application only.||kots CLI or admin console UI|

 Partial backups are not recommended as they are a legacy feature and only back up the application volumes and manifests.
 Partial backups can be restored only from the admin console.

 Troubleshooting Backup and Restore

 To support end users with backup and restore, use the following resources:

 To help troubleshoot error messages, see Troubleshooting Backup and Restore in Enterprise.

 Review the Limitations and Considerations section to make sure an end users system is compliant.
 See Limitations and Considerations in Enterprise.

-Check that the installed Velero version and app manager version are compatible.
+Check that the installed Velero version and KOTS version are compatible.
 See Velero Version Compatibility in Enterprise.